-As a research-driven firm, we approach our proxy voting responsibilities with the same commitment to rigorous research and engagement that we apply to all of our investment activities.
+As a research-driven firm, we approach proxy voting with the same commitment to rigorous research and engagement that we apply to all of our investment activities.

-The different investment philosophies utilized by our investment teams may occasionally result in different conclusions being drawn regarding certain proposals and, in turn, may result in the Proxy Voting and Governance team making different voting decisions on the same proposal.
-Nevertheless, the Proxy Voting and Governance team votes proxies with the goal of maximizing the value of the securities in client portfolios.
+The different investment philosophies applied by our investment teams may occasionally result in different conclusions being drawn for certain proposals.
+In turn, our votes for some proposals may vary from issuer to issuer, while still aligning with our goal of maximizing the long-term value of securities in our clients' portfolios.